-If current or 1961 prices are considered -- and that is really what matters to a citizen--the per capita incomes (at 1948-49 prices) in the rural sector, which have remained static, stand reduced by 5.3 per cent, and those of the producers of non-agricultural goods Land Reforms in U.P. and the Kulaks stand appreciated by 19.7 per cent.
+If current or 1961 prices are considered-and that is really what matters to a citizen-the per capita incomes (at 1948-49 prices) in the rural sector, which have remained static, stand reduced by 5.3 per cent, and those of the producers of non-agricultural goods stand appreciated by 19.7 per cent.
 It comes to this that, while the non-agriculturist "today has to pay 5.3 per cent less for the same goods than in 1948-49 the agriculturist has to pay 26.4 per cent more."